Beady Eye: BE and break-up: 2012–2014

 Beady Eye opened the Glastonbury Festival 2013 with an unbilled performance on the Other Stage on Friday 28 June, despite Liam previously claiming he would never return to the festival.
 Their August tour with dates including V Festival was cut short, due to a head injury sustained by guitarist Gem Archer at his home.

 On 18 October 2013, Beady Eye played at A Night For Jon Brookes, a tribute concert for Charlatans' former drummer, the late Jon Brookes.
 Former Oasis guitarist Paul "Bonehead" Arthurs joined the band in place of Archer, who reportedly was in the audience.
 Included in Beady Eye's set were covers of George Harrison's "My Sweet Lord" and Oasis' "Live Forever" and "Columbia."
 Their new double A-side "Iz Rite" / "Soul Love" was released on 25 November 2013.
 The band were set to play at Coachella Festival 2014 before canceling their appearance.
 The band toured with the Australian Big Day Out festival in January 2014.

 On 25 October 2014, Liam Gallagher announced that Beady Eye had disbanded.
 His post on Twitter stated the band are "no longer" and thanked fans for their support.
-He would later embark upon a solo career, while Archer and Sharrock joined Noel's band, High Flying Birds, and Bell returned to his original band, Ride.
+He would later embark upon a solo career with Mehler as his session and touring musician, while Archer and Sharrock joined Noel's band, High Flying Birds, and Bell returned to his original band, Ride.

 In a 2018 interview, Liam blamed a lack of coverage for Beady Eye's disbandment, as well as the diminishing size of crowds and the second album's failure to gain popularity in the United States, resulting in the band not touring there.
 He stated that if their third album had not been successful they would have been "playing pubs".